 - 4 chicken breasts, sliced in half lengthwise, yielding 8 slices

-- 2 ears of fresh sweet corn, husked, cooked, and kernels cut off of cob
+- 2 ears of fresh sweet corn, kernels cut off of cob

 - 2 red peppers, seeded and chopped into small even size pieces